Write a function is_low_battery, that takes an integer, level, and returns True if it is below 20, and False otherwise.

-Restriction: You cannot use + inside this function's body
+Restriction: You CANNOT use any relational operator inside this function's body

 Example: